MattStanl3y/JavaScriptProjects/README.md

 ## Credits

-These projects were created as part of a tutorial by John Smilga on FreeCodeCamp's YouTube channel.
+These projects were created as part of a tutorial on FreeCodeCamp's YouTube channel.

 - Original Tutorial: [JavaScript Projects Tutorial](https://www.youtube.com/watch?v=3PHXvlpOkf4&t=24431s)